Forgot password

 Highly likely that BO7 will stick to traditional CoD release.
 Screenshot by Dot Esports

-Treyarch has already confirmed that a full reveal is coming this summer.
-That means we’ll be getting a much closer look at what Black Ops 7 brings to the table, including deeper story details, new gameplay mechanics, and features across Multiplayer, Zombies, and Warzone.
-So if you’re hyped, keep an eye out for more intel in the coming months.
+Treyarch has already confirmed that a live Black Ops 7 Multiplayer and Zombies gameplay reveal with content creators will take place in the Call of Duty: NEXT on Sept.
+30. That means we’ll be getting a much closer look at what BO7 brings to the table, including new gameplay mechanics, and features across the two primary modes.
+So if you’re hyped, keep an eye out for more intel in the coming weeks.

 Black Ops 7 platforms